fkarg/fkarg.github.io/drafts/seven-habits-for-highly-effective-people.md

 Footnote<sup>[1](#footnote1)</sup> among text.

 # Review
 ## Main Takeaways
 ## Criticism
+I had increadibly high expectations based on the reviews from other people.
+So I made sure to lower them, since they tend to exaggerate quite a bit.
+Turns
+out: they weren't.
+Not at all.

 ## Favourite Quotes

 ---
 #### Footnotes

 <a name="footnote1">1</a>: Text from footnote1.
+[zero-one]: ../2020-02-01-zero-to-one
+[fcked]: ../2020-XX-XX-everything-f*cked